 This course further develops a student's understanding of theatrical styles, traditions and techniques.
-The course's content not only extends, but introduces key concepts of drama and performance.
-By the conclusion of the Year 10 Drama program a student has been given an opportunity to develop, explore and refine their skills and understanding in:
+The course's content not only builds on Year 9 content, but also introduces new key concepts of drama and performance.
+By the conclusion of the Year 10 Drama program, a student has been given an opportunity to develop, explore and refine their skills and understanding in: